How does the tense you use change your writing?

 Just glancing at the words, you can see there are less of them.

-This is a simple example of how playing with the verb can change the feel of the statement.
+This is a simple example of how playing with the verb can change the feel of the statement and the length of a sentence.

 Fewer words.
 Shorter sentences.